Blood Bowl: Video games

 A conversion of Blood Bowl by UK company Tynesoft was reported to be in development, but the company went into bankruptcy in June 1990.

 In 1995, an MS-DOS version of Blood Bowl was developed by Strategic Simulations, Inc. and released by MicroLeague, featuring the base teams as well as many of the free agents.

 In 2004, French-based Cyanide Studio developed a game called Chaos League (and, later, a subsequent expansion Chaos League: Sudden Death) which bore a heavy resemblance to Blood Bowl in its style and rules, even though it was a real-time game (rather than turn-based, like Blood Bowl).

 Games Workshop sued over the similarities, but later announced that Cyanide Studios had been granted a license to create computer games based on Blood Bowl, and that "Any differences between Games Workshop and Cyanide have been amicably settled for an undisclosed sum, and as part of the settlement the Chaos League title has been assigned to Games Workshop".
 This settlement led directly to Cyanide's release of an official new version for Windows computers on 26 June 2009 (with both "classic" turn-based mode and real-time mode).
 The playable races in the original video game version of Blood Bowl included Dwarfs, Wood Elves, Humans, Goblins, Orcs, Chaos, Skaven, and Lizardmen.
 With a subsequent patch, Dark Elves were added to the game as a playable race.

 On 14 November 2007, the Nintendo DS, PlayStation Portable, and Xbox 360 versions were announced.
 These were subsequently released, and followed very closely the tabletop rules at that time.

 On 28 October 2010, Cyanide Studios released the Legendary Edition of Blood Bowl for PC only, called Blood Bowl: Legendary Edition.
 The game includes a reworked interface in the menu screens and a large number of new races added to the game, including Undead, Khemri, Norse, Elves, Halfling, Amazon, Ogre, Necromantic, Nurgle, Vampire and High Elves.
 This brings the total races represented to 20.
 The Chaos Edition released in October 2012 adds a further three races in the form of the Underworld, Chaos Dwarf, and Khorne teams, bringing the total to 23.
 Cyanide Studios released an adaption of Dungeonbowl in the same year.

 A sequel, Blood Bowl 2, was released in 2015.

-Another sequel, Blood Bowl 3, originally scheduled to be released in 2021, has been pushed back to 2022, and again to 2023.
+Another sequel, Blood Bowl 3, originally scheduled to be released in 2021, was initially delayed to 2022, and finally released in 2023.
 Closed beta started in early 2021.